AdguardTeam/KnowledgeBase/docs/adguard-for-mac/installation.md

 ![Run Activity Monitor](https://cdn.adguard.com/content/kb/ad_blocker/mac/22.jpg)

 * Stop the process which is being run under the user (not the one run under root).
-To do so, click on the process and then on the X on the upper left.
+To do so, click the process and then click X on the upper left.
 Confirm it in the dialogue window.

 ![Confirm](https://cdn.adguard.com/content/kb/ad_blocker/mac/33.jpg)